YonghuiDong/Miso_example/README.md

 ## 4. Quick Start

-**Attention**: This tutorial is for Miso package version 0.2.0, which is slightly different from the version 0.1.5 described in the publication ([Dong et al., 2019](https://doi.org/10.1093/bioinformatics/btz092)).
+**Attention**: This tutorial is for Miso package version 0.2.0 and above, which is slightly different from the version 0.1.5 described in the publication ([Dong et al., 2019](https://doi.org/10.1093/bioinformatics/btz092)).
 The old versions and related turotials can be found [here](https://github.com/YonghuiDong/Miso/releases).

 ### 4.1 Installation

-Miso v0.2.0 is **not yet available on CRAN**, install it from Github.
+Miso v0.2.0 and above is **not yet available on CRAN**, install it from Github.

 ```r
 ##(1) install development version